Berkeley probes 'hands-off' police response to protest chaos

 BERKELEY, Calif.
-(AP) — University of California, Berkeley police took a hands-off approach to protesters on the campus last week when violent rioters caused chaos when they overtook a largely peaceful protest against a controversial speaker, but that response by campus officers is being questioned amid widening political polarization and increasingly hostile demonstrators.
+(AP) — University of California, Berkeley police took a hands-off approach to protesters on the campus last week when violent rioters caused chaos when they overtook a largely peaceful protest against a right-wing speaker.
+But that response by campus officers is being questioned amid widening political polarization and increasingly hostile demonstrators.

 Last week’s protest featured “Black Bloc” tactics employed by mask-wearing protesters dressed head-to-toe in dark clothing and using crude weapons to vandalize property.

-While officers largely stood to the side, about 150 people labeled “agitators” by Berkeley police used metal rods, Molotov cocktails and commercial-grade fireworks to overwhelm police and smash bank branch and storefront windows in downtown Berkeley.’
+While officers largely stood to the side, about 150 people labeled “agitators” by Berkeley police used metal rods, Molotov cocktails and commercial-grade fireworks to overwhelm police and smash bank branch and storefront windows in downtown Berkeley.

 They also lit raging fires in a rampage that caused more than $100,000 damage while protesting the scheduled appearance of right-wing provocateur Milo Yiannopoulos on Feb.
-1, whose appearance was canceled while he was evacuated from campus in a bullet-proof jacket.
+1, whose event was canceled while he was evacuated from campus in a bullet-proof jacket.

 Most Read Stories